 My PhD was funded by a Leslie Wilson Research Scholarship at Magdalene College, Cambridge, where I was also a Bye-Fellow in Linguistics (2015-16).
 Prior to my PhD, I completed an MPhil (with Distinction) in Linguistics at King's College, Cambridge (2012) and a master's degree (with honours' matriculation) in Secondary Language Teaching and Further Education at the University of León, Spain (2011), before which I graduated with a double first in Modern and Medieval Languages from St Catharine's College, Cambridge (2010).

 I specialise in comparative Ibero-Romance linguistics and dialectology, with a focus on the morphosyntactic variation of Spanish, Portuguese, Galician, Catalan and other understudied Romance varieties which descend from the Latin as originally spoken in the Iberian Peninsula.
 My research documents the grammatical patterns of these languages, and asks what the structural differences between these closely-related languages can reveal about the mental representation of grammar.

-My PhD investigated the extent to which conversational turn-taking and signposting in dialogue is in some sense ‘hardwired’ into the grammatical core of human language, taking variation between members of the Ibero-Romance language family as a testing ground, whereas my most recent project (funded by a Drapers’ Company Research Fellowship at Pembroke College, Cambridge) examines what —beyond geography and genetics— distinguishes the Ibero-Romance branch from other Romance language families, and whether, in fact, we can even talk of an ‘Ibero-Romance’ grammar in terms of these languages’ linguistic properties alone.
-I am currently in the process of writing a monograph on illocutionary complementisers and utterance syntax in Ibero-Romance, which asks what happens when exclusively grammatical items (specifically, subordinators) come to be used as conversational signposts (e.g. 'pay attention to what follows'), losing their core function (i.e. subordination) along the way; or, put differently, where the limits of syntactic structure lie.
+My PhD investigated the extent to which conversational turn-taking and signposting in dialogue is in some sense ‘hardwired’ into the grammatical core of human language, taking variation between members of the Ibero-Romance language family as a testing ground, whereas my most recent project (originally funded by a Drapers’ Company Research Fellowship at Pembroke College, Cambridge) examines what —beyond geography and genetics— distinguishes the Ibero-Romance branch from other Romance language families, and whether, in fact, we can even talk of an ‘Ibero-Romance’ grammar in terms of these languages’ linguistic properties alone.
+I am currently writing a monograph on illocutionary complementisers and utterance syntax in Ibero-Romance, which asks what happens when exclusively grammatical items (specifically, subordinators) come to be used as conversational signposts (e.g. 'pay attention to what follows'), losing their core function (i.e. subordination) along the way; or, put differently, where the limits of syntactic structure lie.

 Si hablas una lengua/habla que procede de la Península Ibérica, sobre todo si no tiene estatus oficial o está amenazada, por favor, documenta tu lengua aquí.